ste-ioan/nfbi/readme.txt

-The present collection of files are the scripts employed for the publication "neural fatigue by passive induction". the data files can be found at: https://zenodo.org/record/7395703
+The present collection of files are the scripts employed for the publication "neural fatigue by passive induction". the data files can be found at: https://zenodo.org/record/7395703.
+Paths will need to be modified to point the location of those files in your local machine.

 These analyses require SPM12, TDT and SwE toolboxes for fMRI and MVPA.

 The scripts "coreg_seg_norm" and "smoothing" are the ones employed for preprocessing.